 This makes contamination prevention fairly simple.
 Users are advised to stay clear of downloading files from suspicious emails and keep macros disabled.
 And especially, never enable them if prompted by a downloaded file.

 Smoke Loader malware tries to hide its malicious nature.
 This is done by mixing infrequent requests to legitimate websites into C&C communication.
 The virus connects to websites such as Microsoft.com and Adobe.com.
 Despite receiving mainly HTTP 404 in requests, data is still evident in the response body.

 How to detect Smoke Loader using ANY.RUN?

-This means that if after some time following the execution of a sample, an "explorer.exe" process appears, it is time to take a look into it.
-To do so, click on the process in the "Process list" section and in the appeared "Process details" window click the "More info" button.
-If in the event section you see that previously injected "explorer.exe" create a file named "tesrdgeh.exe", it is a clear indication that you are dealing with Smoke Loader.
+This means that if, after some time following the execution of a sample, an "explorer.exe" process appears, it is time to look into it.
+To do so, click on the process in the "Process list" section, and in the appeared "Process details" window click the "More info" button.
+If in the event section you see that previously injected "explorer.exe" create a file named "tesrdgeh.exe," it is a clear indication that you are dealing with Smoke Loader trojan.

 Figure 3: Injected explorer.exe created file tesrdgeh.exe

-Despite being a rather old, Dofoil virus is only gaining popularity.
-Since its first surfacing in 2011, the malware remains to be a highly active and elusive threat, not lastly due to its advanced anti-evasion functions.
+Despite being rather old, the Dofoil virus is only gaining popularity.
+Since its first surfacing in 2011, the malware remains a highly active and elusive threat, not due to its advanced anti-evasion functions.
 In addition to being used as a loader and installing potentially more dangerous malware.

-Thankfully, advanced malware hunting services such as ANY.RUN allow to bypass some of the anti-evasion tricks implemented by the Smoke Loader creators and successfully conduct the analysis of this virus.
+Thankfully, advanced malware hunting services such as ANY.RUN allows us to bypass some of the anti-evasion tricks implemented by the Smoke Loader creators and successfully conduct the analysis of this virus.